Corridor (comics)

 Corridor is an Indian graphic novel, written and illustrated by Sarnath Banerjee, set in contemporary Delhi.
-A shop owner by the name of Jehangir Rangoonwalla interacts with other residents of Delhi that all visit his shop.
+A shop owner by the name of Jehangir Rangoonwalla interacts with other residents of Delhi visiting his shop.

 Plot summary

 In the heart of Lutyens' Delhi sits Jehangir Rangoonwalla, enlightened dispenser of tea, wisdom and second-hand books.
 Among his customers are Brighu, a postmodern Ibn Batuta looking for obscure collectibles and a love life; Digital Dutta who lives mostly in his head, torn between Karl Marx and an H-1B visa; and the newly married Shintu, looking for the ultimate aphrodisiac in the seedy by-lanes of old Delhi.
 Played out in the corridors of Connaught Place and Calcutta, the story captures the alienation and fragmented reality of urban life through an imaginative alchemy of text and image.